dnasko/CASC/README.md

   * `/bin` contains two programs: a report generator (written in Perl) and a modified version of CRT (written in Java)

+### CASC HAS ONLY ONE DEPENDENCY, and it's BLAST.
+You will need to have a local copy of BLAST installed on your machine, and have you PATH pointing to it. ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

-Assuming you have Perl installed on your machine you need only to execute the following command to display CASC's help / usage display:
+Assuming you have Perl installed on your machine (and BLAST) you need only to execute the following command to display CASC's help / usage:

     perl casc.pl --help